domseb/considered.design/_projects/2017-01-01-The-George-Institute.md

 {% include modules/note.html title="Note" description="This product is current being used for data collection in India, and more details will be added to this project after the first grant deadline." %}

-{% include modules/image-trio.html url1="/assets/projects/george/dc-library.jpg" url2="/assets/projects/george/dc-scan.jpg" url3="/assets/projects/george/dc-mode.jpg" description="An example using an art marker (1) and the level of detail in the capture putting a head(2) and a statue (3) onto a desk" %}
+{% include modules/image-trio.html url1="/assets/projects/george/dc-library.jpg" url2="/assets/projects/george/dc-scan.jpg" url3="/assets/projects/george/dc-mode.jpg" description="Visual cues were added to key steps, the UI was brought out to be more prominent, with contextual modes to expedite collection" %}

-{% include modules/image-trio.html url1="/assets/projects/george/dc-checklist.jpg" url2="/assets/projects/george/dc-weigh.jpg" url3="/assets/projects/george/dc-capture.jpg" description="An example using an art marker (1) and the level of detail in the capture putting a head(2) and a statue (3) onto a desk" %}
+{% include modules/image-trio.html url1="/assets/projects/george/dc-checklist.jpg" url2="/assets/projects/george/dc-weigh.jpg" url3="/assets/projects/george/dc-capture.jpg" description="Checklist selection determined the next screen, using large, faster to use inputs, and custom photo capture flow" %}

-{% include modules/image-trio.html url1="/assets/projects/george/dc-summary.jpg" url2="/assets/projects/george/dc-warning.jpg" url3="/assets/projects/george/dc-comment.jpg" description="An example using an art marker (1) and the level of detail in the capture putting a head(2) and a statue (3) onto a desk" %}
+{% include modules/image-trio.html url1="/assets/projects/george/dc-summary.jpg" url2="/assets/projects/george/dc-warning.jpg" url3="/assets/projects/george/dc-comment.jpg" description="Summary taught data collectors about completeness of their collections, and made it fast to find missing pieces when consulting shop keepers" %}